This Development Platform Can Provide Avionics Software Vendors Seamless Interoperability At Reduced Cost

 Imagine a world where you needed more than one toaster.

 Sourdough, rye, pumpernickel, honey wheat, and every other recipe each require their own appliance.
 Not a single slice is allowed to share a slot reserved for some other flavor, else the whole operation goes up in flames.

 A delicious scene, to be fair, but inefficient.
 And, depending on how often you eat hot sandwiches, expensive.

 Developing technology for avionics applications isn’t all that different.
 Traditional avionics software components are not able to plug-and-play with each other right out of the box.
 Companies that want to innovate in aerospace have struggled to collaborate closely with vendors throughout the development process, failing to identify project-killing bugs, component integration challenges, and obstacles to portability.

-Having to test each flavor of software for certification, something that is often put off until late in the development process, then results in exorbitant cert fees.
-Once again, if the design is found unsuitable, the bread was toasted in the wrong toaster, months or even years of work will have been wasted.
+You would ordinarily have to test each flavor of software for certification, something that is often put off until late in the development process, then resulting in exorbitant cert fees.
+Once again, if the design is found unsuitable, the bread was toasted in the wrong toaster, months or even years of your work will have been wasted.

 The Only Virtual Model-Based Systems Engineering Platform You Will Need

 Obviously, we don’t live in a world where every different flavor of bread requires its own toaster.
 You can get the job done with just one.
 Now, through a Small Business Innovation Research (SBIR) contract with the US Army, DornerWorks, supported by PEO Aviation, has proposed a cost-effective avionics development infrastructure that could help developers collaborate and integrate their work just as easily, building innovative and portable solutions.